Surfing in Phuket Information

 Is There Surf In Phuket?

-Yes there is surf in Phuket, But it should not be rated among the top world surfing destinations, nevertheless while you're in Phuket, a fun surf in uncrowded and friendly surfing conditions could really make your next holiday the best you've had yet.
+Sure, there's surfing in Phuket, but it shouldn't be ranked among the top surfing destinations in the world, but while you're in Phuket, having fun surfing in uncrowded and friendly surfing conditions can make your next vacation the best you've ever had.

-The best time for surfing Phuket is from April/May to September/October.
-The best months are usually at the beginning and end of the season -May/June and September/October
+Phuket's best time to surf is from April/May to September/October.
+Usually the best months are at the start and end of the season -May/June and September/October

 From November to March areas around Koh Samui and along the east coast of Thailand is your best bet.